 Student candidates must use foundational knowledge of the field and professional ethical principles and practice standards to inform special education practice, engage in lifelong learning, advance the profession, and perform leadership responsibilities to promote the success of professional colleagues and individuals with exceptionalities.
-A comprehensive understanding of the history of special education, legal policies, ethical standards, and emerging issues informs special education specialist leadership.
+A comprehensive understanding of the history of special education, legal policies, ethical standards, and emerging issues informs special education specialist education, legal policies, ethical standards, and emerging issues informs special education specialist leadership.
 Student candidates must model high professional expectations and ethical practice, and create supportive environments that safeguard the legal rights and improve outcomes for individuals with exceptionalities and their families.
 Student candidates must actively participate in professional development and professional learning communities to increase professional knowledge and expertise.
 Student candidates must plan, present, and evaluate professional development focusing on effective and ethical practice at all organizational levels.
 Student candidates must actively facilitate and participate in the preparation and induction of prospective special educators, and actively promote the advancement of the profession.